JustynaGaryga/Planner/README.md

 - 15 minutes, 10 minutes, “starting now” reminders for tasks.
 The planner will help you organize your time and your family's time.

-The instruction of database in Planner (for Windows):
+ Instructions on how to set up the database for the Planner (for Windows):
 - you need to download the MySQL Installer from: https://dev.mysql.com/downloads/installer/
 - you need to install MySQL Server, MySQL Connector/J and MySQL Workbench.
-During the instalation program can ask you to download additional packages.
+During the installation, program can ask you to download additional packages.
 - do not forget to add the JAR archive named mysql-connector-java-version-bin.jar to the build path (COPY the JAR file "mysql-connector-java-5.1.{xx}-bin.jar" to your JDK's Extension Directory at "<JAVA_HOME>\jre\lib\ext" (where <JAVA_HOME> is the JDK installed directory), e.g., "c:\program files\java\jdk1.8.0_{xx}\jre\lib\ext").

 The database needs to have 2 tables: users and tasks.
 To create the database and the tables, you need to use the queries:

-Database "planner":
+1. Database "planner":
 CREATE DATABASE planner;

-Table"users":
+2. Table"users":
 CREATE TABLE users (
     ID int NOT NULL AUTO_INCREMENT,
     firstName varchar(50) NOT NULL,